 - High-Performance Computing (HPC) Cluster:

-- Besides, the department contributes seven compute nodes each with 4 x Intel Xeon Gold 6128 @ 3.4GHz and 128GB memory, and 168 CPU cores in total joining to ITSC Central Research Computing Cluster.
+- Besides, the department contributes 5 x GPUs with twelve NVIDIA Tesla V100 (32GB Memory) and two NVIDIA Tesla P100 (16GB Memory), 7 x compute nodes with quad Intel Xeon Gold 6128 CPU @ 3.4GHz and 128GB memory, and 3 x compute nodes with dual Intel Xeon E5-2690 v3 CPU @ 2.6GHz and 128GB memory.
+There are 412 CPU cores in total joining to ITSC Central Research Computing Cluster.

 Our university also provides the following computing facilties/services: